-The Kuruva Island is a vast, uninhabited island situated on the banks of the river Kabani and its tributaries.
-Occupying a large land area of 950 acres, its lush, green forest canopy is ideally the hide out for many uncommon species of birds.
+Kuruva Island is a vast, uninhabited island situated on the banks of the river Kabani and its tributaries.
+Occupying a large land area of 950 acres, its lush, green forest canopy is ideally the hideout for many uncommon species of birds.
 Herbs and orchids are the other monarchs of this otherwise isolated island.
 It is the perfect tranquil getaway from the turbulences of city life.

-The Karlad Lake is a 7 acre blue spread, with a charming green grove surrounding it.
-This pristine lake with facilities for boating as well as angling is yet to earn its share of poularity.
+The Karlad Lake is a 7-acre blue spread, with a charming green grove surrounding it.
+This pristine lake with facilities for boating as well as angling is yet to earn its share of popularity.

 Distance: Kalpetta: 17 kms; Sultan Bathery:42kms

 With the mist playing hide and seek, the Neelimala View Point unfolds the rocky spur of the Western Ghats on the left and the beautiful tall grass valley on the left.
 The top of the hill offers an unforgettable view of the milky Meenmutty waterfalls.
 The trek uphill is a challenge for the legs but the stunning scenery en route as well as the immaculate vision from the viewpoint is well worth the effort.

 Distance: Kalpetta:27kms; Sultan Bathery:26kms.